Hierarchical Kendall copulas: Properties and inference: Application

 The DAX is composed of 30 major German stocks.
 For these we identified ten industry sectors: financials (Allianz, Commerzbank, Deutsche Bank, Deutsche B\"orse, Munich Re), chemicals (BASF, Bayer, K+S, Linde), healthcare (Fresenius, Fresenius Medical Care, Merck), automobile (BMW, Daimler, Volkswagen), industrials (MAN, Siemens, ThyssenKrupp), retail and consumer goods (Adidas, Beiersdorf, Henkel, Metro), IT and communications (Deutsche Telekom, Infineon, SAP), utilities (E.ON, RWE), transportation and logistics (Deutsche Post, Lufthansa), and building materials (HeidelbergCement).

-For all 30 stocks more than six years of log returns (January 2005 to July 2011) are considered, where the time series are split into a training set of 1158 observations and a testing set of 500 observations for out-of-sample validation of our models.
+For all 30 stocks, more than six years of log returns (January 2005 to July 2011) are considered, where the time series are split into a training set of 1158 observations and a testing set of 500 observations for out-of-sample validation of our models.
 As it is common for copula modeling in finance, we preliminarily fit time series models to the marginal time series and then work with standardized residuals which are transformed to marginally uniform data by the probability integral transform (inference functions for margins method; see Section \ref{sect:est}).
-In particular, marginal GARCH(1,1)-models with Student-t innovations are chosen, which have been validated with appropriate tests.
+In particular, marginal GARCH(1,1)-models with Student's t innovations are chosen, which have been validated with appropriate tests.
+Using this data, we illustrate the cluster selection procedures described in Section \ref{sect:modselect} and perform hierarchical clustering with the metric \eqref{eq:metric} and average linkage as well as aggregation using the empirical Kendall distribution function of clusters.
+The resulting dendograms are shown in Figure \ref{fig:cluster}.
+For instance, the utility and the healthcare sector can easily be identified.
+This is not the case for the chemical and the IT companies.

-Table \ref{tab:daxtautdep} shows the mean pairwise empirical Kendall's $\tau$ and the estimated degrees of freedom of a multivariate Student-t copula for each cluster.
+Table \ref{tab:daxtautdep} shows the mean pairwise empirical Kendall's $\tau$ and the estimated degrees of freedom of a multivariate Student's t copula for each cluster.
 Evidently, within-sector dependence is variable, since some clusters are more homogeneous than others.
 Also strong tail dependence, as indicated by small degrees of freedom, cannot be found in all clusters.

 We then fitted different hierarchical Kendall copulas to the training data set.
 Results (log likelihood, AIC, BIC) are reported in Table \ref{tab:daxresults}.
-As building block copulas we considered Clayton, Gumbel and Frank (Archimedean) as well as Gaussian and Student-t (elliptical) copulas to account for different dependence structures.
-The specified models are shown in the first column of Table \ref{tab:daxresults}.
-Note that no results of models with Gaussian nesting copulas are displayed.
-This is because those models always performed inferior to respective models with Student-t copula.

-For comparison we also fitted multivariate Gaussian and Student-t copulas, for which however no joint MLE was possible due to the large number of parameters.
-Also no joint MLE for hierarchical Kendall copulas with Gaussian and Student-t cluster copulas was performed due to uncertainty in the Kendall distribution function.
-Since two-step estimation provides good estimates (see the simulation study in Section \ref{sect:estsimstudy}), this is however not a severe limitation.
+As cluster copulas, we considered three different Archimedean copulas to account for different dependence structures as typically observed in financial data: Clayton with lower tail dependence, Gumbel with upper tail dependence and Frank with no tail dependence.
+For the nesting copulas, we also investigated Gaussian and Student's t copulas, where the fits of the Gaussian copula to the aggregated pseudo observations of the different sectors were always inferior to that of the Student's t copula and are therefore not displayed here.
+The different specified models are shown in the first column of Table \ref{tab:daxresults}.
+The finite sample behavior of the estimates is investigated in Section \ref{sect:estsimstudy}.